damienvanrobaeys/Run-in-Sandbox/README.md

-# Run in Sandbox: a quick way to test EXE, PS1, VBS, MSI in Windows Sandbox
+# Run in Sandbox: a quick way to test EXE, PS1, VBS, MSI, Intunewin in Windows Sandbox
 This allows you to do the below things in Windows Sandbox **just from a right-click** by adding context menus:
 - Run PS1, VBS, EXE, MSI in the Sandbox
 - Extract ZIP directly in the Sandbox